Some time after finishing the article about Rudyard

 Some of the stories are shown out of

-sequence, and only six of the eight have been included.
-I wish they had
+sequence, and only six of the original nine have been included.
+I wish that they had dramstised The Impressionists instead of The Moral Persuaders, which was very painful to watch.

 Although the clothes the boys and masters